TheGoop/CitationScholar/README.md

 ## How We Built the Frontend

-We used React and a Graph building library to build a graph based on the data sent to us by our backend.
+We used React and D3.js as a graph building library to build the citation network based on the data sent to us by our backend.
+While waiting for the backend to process, React updates the virtual DOM with a loading icon written using CSS.
+After retrieving the data, React updates the page to the generated force graph.
+Each node in D3.js is its own unique circle class with a respective shade and hover properties.

 ## How We Built the Backend

-Backend was written in Python, interfacing with the Frontend via Flask + Flask endpoints.
+The backend (a Flask server) commmunicates with the frontend via Flask endpoints.
+Once it receives search parameters from the frontend:

+- First, it tries to resolve these search parameters using the "scraper modules" available to it.
+A "scraper module" is a python module with a defined interface that will scrape Paper data from a database.
+Due to time constraints, we have only added a arXiv scraper -- more can be quickly written up as plugins.

+- Once a "scraper" has found the text of a paper, we look through the paper to get a list of its citations.
+Our original plan was to do this entirely via semantic analysis of the paper PDF contents; due to a low accuracy rate, we now query citation databases directly (interpreting the PDF directly as a fallback in case the given citation database doesn't include our paper).

+- Once we have a list of citations, we recursively find their citations via the same process.

+The end result is a directed graph of citation information from several different websites, along with article information + links to the article contents.

 ## Challenges We Ran Into